tjvantoll/www.tjvantoll.com/source/_posts/2015-03-19-nativescript-ios-navigation-bars.markdown

 Anything iOS allows you to do.
 Seriously.
 Obviously when you make these very iOS-specific changes some knowledge of iOS is required, and some knowledge of [how NativeScript handles marshalling between Objective-C and JavaScript](http://docs.nativescript.org/runtimes/ios/marshalling/Marshalling-Overview.html) certainly helps, but I still think it's cool that you can access these native APIs so easily—in JavaScript even!

 The appeal of NativeScript is that over time more and more of these common tasks are going to be abstracted into platform-agnostic modules so that you don't have to know the platform-specific details.
 [There are already dozen of modules out there](https://github.com/nativescript/cross-platform-modules), and new ones are being added with each release.
-For example when `<NavBar>` lands in NativeScript 1.0 you won't need this article anymore :)